The Physics-Informed Neural Network Gravity Model: Generation III: Regression Details

 which yields a solution with increasingly small spherical harmonic coefficients at high-degree.
 This simultaneously removes the ill-posed nature of the original regression and also provides a framework for supporting low-data regression.

 While using Kaula's rule mitigates the ill-posedness of the original regression, it remains computationally expensive to invert $(H^T H + \Gamma)$ for large datasets.
 This is solved with two strategies: 1) recursive least squares and 2) iterative coefficient regression.
-Recursive least square sequentially feeds in small batches of data to maintain computational tractability, while iterative coefficient regression regresses the low-degree harmonics separately from high-degree harmonics.
+Recursive least square sequentially feeds in small batches of data to maintain computational tractability, while iterative coefficient regression regresses low-degree harmonics before the high-degree harmonics.